-Due to all of the foregoing factors and the other risks discussed in this "Risk Factors" section, you should not rely on quarter-to-quarter or year-to-year comparisons of our operating results as an indicator of future performance.
+Due to this and the other risks discussed in this "Risk Factors" section, you should not rely on quarter-to-quarter or year-to-year comparisons of our operating results as an indicator of future performance.

 Our business involves the use of hazardous materials, and we and our suppliers must comply with environmental laws and regulations, which can be expensive and restrict how we do business.